 Keep in mind, however, that little support exists for vitamin E helping to reduce the appearance of wrinkling, discoloration, or other signs of skin aging.
 It plays an important role in the prevention of premature skin aging, but is not necessarily an ingredient that can help reduce said signs of aging.

-Vitamin E Benefit #2: Hydrate the Skin
+Does Vitamin E Hydrate the Skin?

 Remember when we said antioxidants and SPF make a great team?
 Instead of applying them separately, reach for this sunscreen that is formulated with antioxidants like vitamin E as well as broad-spectrum SPF 60 to protect skin against harmful free radicals and UV rays.